Welcome to our Governors’ section.

 As a business leader supporting education, I have a perspective very relevant to the demands of a parent governor.
 I have extensive financial, commercial and legal experience as well as managing many different people.
 I am well briefed in the challenges facing UK education in a time of huge change and can advise on the part technology can play in meeting some of these.

 Watlington is a fantastic place to live and Watlington Primary School is a great asset.
 I’d like to help ensure that this continues and to extend it wherever possible.

-Parent Governor and Deputy Chair (Joint)
+Parent Governor and Vice Chair

 I’ve lived in Watlington for 19 years and have two children – Caitlin studying at Icknield after a happy career at the Primary school and Gabriel still enjoying his years here.

 I started my working career in Educational publishing in Oxford, moving into online publishing and working with the Internet since 1995.
 Following several years in leadership roles with major technology and telecommunications providers, I have my own consultancy business specialising in helping organisations get better sales and marketing results from their online and social media activities.